cloudposse/.github/CONTRIBUTING.md

 make test
 ```

-⚠️ Tests may crash, leaving resources behind.
+:warning: Warning: Tests may crash, leaving resources behind.
 We recommend using a dedicated AWS account for testing,
 and regularly running a tool such as [aws-nuke](https://github.com/rebuy-de/aws-nuke) or
 [cloud-nuke](https://github.com/gruntwork-io/cloud-nuke) to clean up after tests.